Johnnie Ray: Early life

 John Alvin Ray was born on January 10, 1927, in Dallas, Oregon, to Hazel (née Simkins) and Elmer Ray.
 Along with older sister Elma, Ray spent part of his childhood on a farm and attended grade school in Dallas.
 Ray began playing the piano at age three, and beginning at age 12 sang in the local church choir.
-After the United States entered World War II, the family moved to Portland, Oregon, where Ray attended Franklin High School.

 At age 13, Ray became deaf in his left ear following a mishap that occurred during a Boy Scout ritual called a "blanket toss".
 In later years, Ray performed wearing a hearing aid.
 Surgery performed in 1958 left him almost completely deaf in both ears, although hearing aids helped his condition.
 Ray credited his deafness as pivotal to his career and performance style, saying, "My need for sincerity traces back to when I was a child and lost my hearing.
 I became withdrawn.
 I had an emotional need to develop a relationship to other people."

-After graduating from high school, Ray worked as a soda jerk, a bus boy, and a mill worker in Salem.
+For a year after Ray's 1940 Boy Scout accident, the Ray family continued to live on their farm near Dallas, Oregon.
+After the United States entered World War II, the family moved to Portland, Oregon.
+There Ray's father contributed to the war effort by working as "a welder in the shipyards," according to a Ray biography, and Ray attended Franklin High School.
+After graduating, Ray worked as a soda jerk, a bus boy, and a mill worker in Salem, the state capital.
 In the interim, he did jobs playing piano at clubs in Salem and Portland.